MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 This standard is used by default by the AIP client.

 > [!NOTE]
-> **Classic client only:** If you have the AIP classic client, this may have been [disabled by an administrator](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).
+> **Classic client only**: If you have the AIP classic client, this may have been [disabled by an administrator](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).
 >

 ### Viewing protected PDFs in Adobe Acrobat Reader